orsonteodoro/gcf2/README.md

 main
 ```

-2. Copy paste the list into the following while removing old revisions,
+3. Copy-paste the list into the following while removing old revisions,
 old versions, or disable by commenting out (#) packages you want to process
 later: